Manu-Deva/ludobots-md/README.md

 # ludobots-md
-CS 396
-Generates a snake with a random amount of links between 5-15, color coding links based on if sensor neurons are present
+In this assignment, I generate a snake with a random amount of links between 2-8, color coding links based on if sensor neurons are present.
+There is a 50% chance of a link having a sensor neuron, and the shapes are random yet slightly elongated to more closely resemble a snake.